Overview

 • Indigenous communities

-Funding supports local scale projects that engage community members in protecting and/or restoring the Great Lakes and/or their connecting rivers, and address at least one of the following priorities:
+Round 3 funding supports local scale projects that engage community members in protecting and or restoring the Great Lakes, and or their connecting rivers and address at least one of the following priorities:

 • improving climate change resiliency through ecosystem protection and restoration